By Kimberly Alford Rice

 Begin with a solid strategic marketing plan, take massive amounts of action over a prolonged period of time and always remember:

 - To be successful, consistently provide high-quality legal work and superior service to clients and partners of the firm.
 Ask your clients and colleagues how you’re doing from time to time.

 - Clients always come first.
-Develop a helpful spirit toward them and remember it’s not about you.
+Develop a helpful spirit towards them and remember: It’s not about you.

 - Take concrete steps to build long-lasting relationships.
 Give careful thought to how you can do that.

 Develop a plan and follow through.
 The first step to promoting your practice is to write down your goals and objectives on paper.
 Create a business development plan that is tailored to fit your individual style – not your neighbor’s.
 Write down realistic steps you can take to support your overall goals.